Internet-of-People/iop-profile-server/docs/ARCH-PS-Network-Layer.md

 When the profile server starts, this component tries to connect to a LOC server running on the same machine.
 If it succeeds, the profile server tells the LOC server on which port its primary interface can be found and asks the LOC server for information about the current view of the profile server's neighborhood.
-The connection to the LOC server keeps open so that the LOC server is able to send any updates in the neighborhood structure to the profile server.
+The connection to the LOC server is kept open so that the LOC server is able to send any updates in the neighborhood structure to the profile server.
 When a change happens, this component creates a new neighborhood action which is then processed by [Neighborhood Action Processor](#neighborhood-action-processor).

 Despite the periodical updates sent by the LOC server to the profile server, it is possible that the profile server's view of the neighborhood gets out of sync due to enforcement of various policies that the profile server implements when it communicates with servers in its neighborhood.
-For example, if a remote profile server violates the protocol, or in case the profile server finds out that the remote server's profile database is out of sync, the profile server may delete the remote server its list of neighbors.
-This is why this component periodically asks LOC server to provide a fresh data, so that cancelled relationships with profile server's neighbors can be reestablished.
+For example, if a remote profile server violates the protocol, or in case the profile server finds out that the remote server's profile database is out of sync, the profile server may delete the remote server from its list of neighbors and thus force resynchronization of their databases.
+This is why this component periodically asks the LOC server to provide a fresh data, so that cancelled relationships with profile server's neighbors can be reestablished.

 ### Neighborhood Action Processor